Oblique serves as the single source of truth for authorization decisions in corporate environments, from HRIS to IdP.

 - Safe: Preview changes to understand their impact, catch issues, and ensure necessary requirements are met

-- Self-serve: Empower users not only to request access, but also to debug their own access and manage how they work in teams
+- Self-service: Empower users not only to request access, but also to debug their own access and manage how they work in teams

 Principles

-- Requests: Changes are made through a request workflow
+- Requests: Access changes are made through a request workflow

 - Expiry: Expiry makes exceptions easier to manage

-- Ownership: Resources and groups need owners to delegate authority to manage them
+- Ownership: Resources and groups have owners to manage them

 - Soft deletion: Objects are soft deleted to preserve audit logs